-- you submit an application for Consideration for a Partial Refund within the calendar year of the relevant course
+- you submit a request for a partial refund within the calendar year of the relevant course

-The following are deemed to be medical or exceptional circumstances:
+The following circumstances are considered to be 'medical or exceptional':

 - serious illness or accident, or severe psychological impairment